DaniMarinovGG/Fortnite_AR_Macro/README.md

 3. When it is on you simply hold the LEFT CLICK (the button on your mouse you use to shoot)
 4. When it is off - nothing happens

 :white_check_mark: It works on kernel level so it probably won't be detected by "Easy anti-cheat".
 Use it on your own risk - not 100% guaranteed.
 I dind't get banned so that is good.
-Cheat go brrrrrrrrrrrrrrrrrrrr.